grimley517/A-Fun-Problem/README.md

 print (group.getGrpList())
 ```

-This will return a list of unique {brand : type} pairs
+This will return a list of unique  dictionaries for each product.

 Simple Example 2 - setting up using a product dicts, and generating items from the